2-Methoxybenzaldehyde

 2-Methoxybenzaldehyde is an organic compound with the formula CH_{3}OC_{6}H_{4}CHO.
 It is also commonly referred to as o-anisaldehyde.
 As a methylated version of salicylaldehyde, the molecule consists of a benzene ring with adjacent formyl and a methoxy groups.
 It is a colorless solid with a pleasant aroma.
 The related isomer 4-anisaldehyde is better known, being a commercial flavorant.
 2-Anisaldehyde is prepared commercially by formylation of anisole.

+It is used to produce 25I-NBOMe.